rebeccawilliams/oldrebeccawilliamssite/content/pages/contact.md

     content: |
       ### Stay in Touch

       Email is the best way to reach me: rebecca@rebeccawilliams.us.

+      Follow me on social (see footer).

       If you want to be formal, use the form.

-      And please feel free to follow me on my social media feeds in my footer.

       ### PGP Key